Backpacker murders: Third and fourth victims

-In October 1993, a local man searching for firewood discovered bones in a particularly remote section of the forest.
+In October 1993, a local potter, Bruce Pryor, discovered bones in a particularly remote section of the forest.
 He returned with police to the scene where two bodies were quickly discovered and later identified as Gibson and Everist.
+Pryor had searched the area by himself for nine months before discovering the remains, and was initially treated as a suspect himself, developing post-traumatic stress disorder from his encounters with the detectives.
 Gibson's skeleton, found in a foetal position, showed eight stab wounds.
 A large knife had cut through his upper spine causing paralysis, and stab wounds to his back and chest would have punctured his heart and lungs.
 Everist had been savagely beaten; her skull was fractured in two places, her jaw was broken and there were knife marks on her forehead.
 She had been stabbed once in the back.
 The presence of Gibson's body in Belanglo puzzled investigators as his camera had previously been discovered on 31 December 1989, and his backpack later on 13 March 1990, by the side of the road at Galston Gorge, in the northern Sydney suburbs, over 120 km to the north.